fygar256/general-assembler-axx/README.md

 0000000000000016: add r1, r2, r3 lsl #20 0x88 0x14
 ```

+## error

+An error occurs if the label overlaps with a symbol in the pattern file.
+It will be an error if the same label is defined more than once.
+It will be an error if syntax analysis cannot be performed.
+It will be an error if an undefined label is referenced.

 ## Comments

 ・Sorry for original notation.

-・Error checking is poor.

 ・I know it's a ridiculous request, but quantum computers and LISP machines are not supported.
-Quantum computer assembly language is called quantum assembly, and is not assembly language.
+The assembly language of quantum computers is called quantum assembly, and is not assembly language.
 LISP machine programs are not assembly language.

-・From homemade processors to supercomputers, please feel free to use it.
+・From homemade processors to supercomputers, please.
 Meow.

 ・Since an emulator must be installed, run-time variable-length byte instructions are not supported.

 ・Please evaluate and extend and fix this.

-・If you make the pattern file a meta-language, it is easier to check for errors.
-It is highly readable.
-It is not dependent on the order of evaluation.
-It is easy to write control syntax.
-It is easier to debug processor definition files.
-After all, a meta-language is better.
+・Pattern files are made into a metalanguage, making them more readable.
+They are not dependent on the order of evaluation.
+Control syntax is easier to write.
+Processor definition files are easier to debug.
+Metalanguage is better after all.

-・Use a preprocessor for the macro function.
+・Please use a preprocessor for macro functions.

-・If you specify the linker/loader option `-i`, labels will be imported from the TSV file, and if you specify the option `-e`, global labels will be output to the file in TSV, so use that.
+・When the linker loader option `-i` is specified, the label is imported from the TSV file, and when the option `-e` is specified, the label specified in global is exported to the file in TSV, so we use that.
+The label value of the label file is the offset value from the beginning of the binary file.

-- It is possible to assemble processors with less than 8 bits, such as bit slice processors, or processors where the machine language words are not in bytes, but since the axx output is in bytes, processing is required.
+・It is possible to assemble processors that are less than 8 bits, such as bit slice processors and processors whose machine language words are not in bytes, but axx outputs in 8-bit units.
+Such processors depend on the object file format.

+・I think it would be a fine system if we prepared a pattern file for axx and added a linker, multi-function macros, and an IDE wrapper, but that's a big deal.
+The rest is generic, so someone please make it.
+I would be happy if it was put to practical use.

 ## Future issues

-- Make it compatible with the linker.
+・Make it compatible with the linker.

+・I want to put it to practical use.
+I only have Linux, so I'll do it on Linux.
+The specific solution for Linux is to make it compatible with ELF object files and link with ld.

-- The order of evaluation of the pattern file is difficult, so we will do something about it.
+・The order of evaluation of pattern files is difficult.

-- Do more error checking.

-- Escape characters in expressions do not work, so we would like to solve this.
+・Escape characters in expressions do not work.

+Translated with DeepL.com (free version)
 ### Thanks

 I would like to express my gratitude to my mentor, Junichi Hamada, and Tokyo Denshi Sekkei, who gave me the problems and hints, to the University of Electro-Communications, IEEE, Qiita, Associate Professor Susumu Yamazaki, and to some other unforgettable guys.
 Thank you very much.